Caesarius of Arles: Life

 Caesarius was born at what is now Chalon-sur-Saône, to Roman-Burgundian parents in the last years of the Western Empire.
-His sister, Caesaria, to whom he addressed his "Regula ad Virgines" (Rule for Virgins), also presided over the convent he had founded.
+His sister, Caesaria, to whom he addressed his "Regula ad Virgines" (Rule for Virgins), would later preside over the convent he had founded.
 At the time of his birth, Germanic kings de facto governed Burgundy despite nominal Roman administration.
-Unlike his parents, Caesarius was born with a very strong and intense feeling for religion which alienated him from his family for the majority of his adolescence.
+Unlike his parents, Caesarius developed a very strong and intense feeling for religion which alienated him from his family for the majority of his adolescence.
 Caesarius left home at seventeen and studied under Bishop Sylvester for a few years.
 Afterwards, he found his way to Lérins (Lerinum), an island monastery, which was known to be a major dynamo for creative forces of work in the Church of Roman Gaul.
 After training as a monk at Lérins he devoted himself to reading and applying the scripture in hopes of improving the quality and organization of Christian life and serving the poor.
 He rapidly became master of all the learning and discipline the monastery communicated and was appointed cellarer.
 However, he proved unpopular at Lérins when, as cellarer of the monastery, he withheld food from monks because he felt they were insufficiently austere.
 As a result, the abbot Porcarius removed Caesarius from his post, whereupon he began starving himself; the abbot intervened and sent Caesarius to Arles ostensibly for medical care.
 After living at Lérins for over a decade and his health steadily decreasing from monastic over-exertion, Caesarius sought out a different clerical Christian community in Arles.

-The Christian community he joined fostered him back to health and he was soon popularly elected as their bishop.
-By middle age, he had “become and was to remain the leading ecclesiastical statesman and spiritual force of his age”.
-His concern for the poor and sick was famous throughout and beyond Gaul as he regularly provided ransom for prisoners and aided the sick and the poor.
 Upon arriving in the city, the Vita Caesarii claims that Caesarius discovered, completely to his surprise, that the bishop of Arles - Aeonius - was a kinsman from Chalon (concivis pariter et propinquus - "at once a fellow citizen and a relative").
-Aeonius later ordained his young relative deacon and then presbyter.
+Aeonius later ordained his young relative deacon and then priest.
 For three years he presided over a monastery in Arles; but of this building no vestige is now left.